writing retreat

 something new is in the works

-We've been slowly working on this idea for many months, but because people are telling us that they want to get away from the US either temporarily or permanently, we are doing a trial run earlier than planned.
 The retreat house has 3 large double bedrooms, so you can bring your friends, family, or co-authors – or just enjoy all the stunning quiet alone as you sit at your desk overlooking the garden.
-Come for a week.
+Come for a few weeks.
 Or a month.
 Or more.
-Make it an alternative Thanksgiving or Christmas.
 Whatever you need to focus again.
-The house is cared for by a friendly weekly cleaner, an artist-turned-gardner, and our customer services specialist who is local to Norwich.
-The retreat includes one coaching session to create a plan before you arrive and one more while you're retreating to help you stay on track.
+(Great for sabbaticals.)
+The house is cared for by a friendly weekly cleaner, an artist-turned-gardener, and the S&W customer services specialist who is local to Norwich.

 Where: Norwich, UK (Eaton Village)